gumaerc-testorg/24.954-fall-2006/content/pages/readings.md

 ———.
 "On the Projection Problem for Presuppositions." *Pragmatics: A Reader*.
 Edited by Steven Davis.
 New York, NY: Oxford University Press, 1991.
 ISBN: 9780195058987.

 Schlenker, Philippe.
 "Be Articulate!
 A Pragmatic Theory of Presupposition Projection."
 Manuscript, UCLA and Institut Jean-Nicod, 2006.
-To appear in *Theoretical Linguistics* (2008). ([PDF](http://archive.nytud.hu/lola9/abs/schlenker.pdf))
+To appear in *Theoretical Linguistics* (2008). ({{% resource_link "fed4cda8-a18e-4750-854c-3797812d537d" "PDF" %}})

 Schwarz, Florian.
 "Processing Presupposed Content."
 Manuscript, University of Massachusetts at Amherst, 2006.
 To appear in the *Journal of Semantics*.